Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 Overview of the Sydney Mint proof gold market

 The Sydney Mint opened in 1855 as a branch of the Royal Mint London, its function to produce gold sovereigns and half sovereigns.
-The mint was closed in 1926 striking its last gold sovereign in that year, the irony that a mint could lose their money and be unprofitable producing coins.
+The mint was closed on 31st December 1926 striking its last gold sovereign in that year, the irony that a mint could produce coinage for Government and yet be unprofitable.

 Three monarchs reigned between 1855 and 1926, Queen Victoria, King Edward VII and George V. The Queen Victoria era was represented by five portraits on Australia's gold sovereigns and half sovereigns, Sydney Mint Type 1 (1855 - 1856), Sydney Mint Type II (1857 - 1870), Young Head (1871 - 1887), Jubilee (1887 - 1893) and Veiled Head (1893 - 1901).
 Only one portrait of Edward VII and George V were used by the Sydney Mint.